fi-ts/postgreslet/README.md

 make uninstall
 ```

-## Install a local kubeconfig as secret in the local service-cluster
+## Install a local kubeconfig as secret in the service-cluster

 The following steps will create a _Secret_ called `postgreslet`, and add all files in the folder as keys to that secret.